-We have developed skill based ‘Curriculum’ lessons as we believe in involving our children in their learning and equipping them with the skills they will need to achieve economic well-being and life skills when they leave education.
+We have developed skill and knowledge based ‘Curriculum’ lessons as we believe in involving our children in their learning and equipping them with the skills they will need to achieve economic well-being and life skills when they leave education.
 The curriculum is based on 4 key drivers that are personal to our school and reflect the social and educational needs of our local area.
-Our key drivers are the focus of every theme of work which is developed through school: resilience, enterprise, aspiration and diversity.
+Our key drivers are the focus of every theme of work which is developed through school: resilience, aspiration, community and diversity.

-Units of work for the Curriculum lessons are developed by staff within year groups working together to address identified areas from the National Curriculum and follow the breadth of study in the National Curriculum as well as our sticky knowledge documents to cover specific skills identified, to map and plan cross curricular activities that give our children a holistic knowledge of the theme for learning.
+Units of work for the Curriculum lessons are developed by staff within year groups working together to address identified areas from the National Curriculum and follow the breadth of study in the National Curriculum as well as our knowledge documents to cover specific skills identified within each year group, to map and plan lessons that give our children a holistic knowledge of the theme for learning.
 We enrich our curriculum with trips and visits, both locally and further afield, and visitors who support teaching and learning.
 Within Curriculum lessons, History units are planned across the year groups within school in chronological order and Geography units have been separated into year group specific skills.
 History and Geography units each cover two half terms across the year.
-During one of the other half terms, each year group has a Design and technology focus whereby the national curriculum skills are planned for and taught whilst also using our progressive skills breakdown to develop on children’s prior knowledge and skills.
-This year, Art and Design is now being taught discretely and children will cover the 6 national curriculum areas across the year through 4 weekly sessions each half term.
-Cooking and Nutrition lessons are implemented as one session a half term, allowing the children to build on previously developed skills to create a product.
+During one of the other half terms, each year group has a design and technology focus whereby the national curriculum skills are planned for and taught whilst also using our progressive skills breakdown to develop on children’s prior knowledge and skills.
+Art and Design is being taught discretely and children will cover the 6 national curriculum areas across the year through sessions each half term.
+Cooking and Nutrition lessons are implemented throughout the year with 4 focus units to be taught and mapped out on the overview, allowing the children to build on previously developed skills to create a product.

-English, Maths and Computing are all taught as explicit subjects and feature if the genres are taught in these explicit lessons.
+English, Maths and Computing are all taught as explicit lessons and skills are mapped out from the national curriculum and schemes taught in these explicit lessons.
 Children are then given chance to practise these skills in their ‘Curriculum’ sessions which consolidates their learning.
 The children work towards a final goal or reward and are encouraged to share and display their work.

 At Snapethorpe, Kagan, a collaborative learning tool, is planned into lessons in all subject areas.
 It was part of our school development plan several years ago, to improve the learning and behaviour in lessons and boost achievement.
 We succeeded using this teaching style and all staff and children were and still are energised by the approach to learning.
 Along side this, the education endowment foundation believes collaborative learning can add 8 months onto children's progress.